papataco14/tp/docs/UserGuide.md

 | None    | Compulsory field | `C/COMPANY_NAME` | The company's name is required when adding a company  |
 | `[ ]`   | Optional field   | `[pr/PRIORITY]`  | Not a must to indicate priority when adding a company |

-Since `PRIORITY` parameter is optional, the following command lines are accepted for the `add` command.
+Since the `PRIORITY` parameter is optional, the following command lines are accepted for the `add` command.

 <div style="page-break-after: always;"></div>